 Each sale, admission charge, storage, or rental is taxable unless the transaction is exempt.
-Sales tax is added to the price of the taxable goods or service and collected from the purchaser at the time of sale.
+Sales tax is added to the price of taxable goods or services and collected from the purchaser at the time of sale.
 Florida's general sales tax rate is 6 percent.

 Use tax is due on the use or consumption of taxable goods or services when sales tax was not paid at the time of purchase.
 For example: